pranshupant/google-play-api_to_file/README.md

 5.```npm run file on Terminal 2```

-Output will be in the form of a json file
+Output will be in the form of a data.json file

 ## Changing Search Results
 Update the collections, categories and country variables as per requirement